Navigating Missouri Child Custody Relocation

-The written notice of intent to move has to include specific information, such as the specific address and mailing address if known, the home telephone number of the new residence, and the date of the intended move.
-Also, the notice must include a proposal for a revised parenting plan and a revised custody or visitation schedule.
+The written notice of intent to move has to include specific information, such as the specific address and mailing address, if known, the home telephone number of the new residence, and the date of the intended move.
+Also, the notice must include a proposal for a revised parenting plan and a revised visitation or custody schedule.

-If the non-relocating party and the relocating party agree to a child relocation, proposed revisions, and a visitation schedule, they can submit their agreement to the court.
-If the agreement is signed by all parties who have child custody and visitation rights, the court may approve the proposed revisions of the parenting plan without a hearing.
+If the non-relocating and relocating parties agree to a child relocation, proposed revisions, and a visitation schedule, they can submit their agreement to the court.
+If the agreement is signed by all parties with child custody and visitation rights, the court may approve the proposed revisions of the parenting plan without a hearing.

 If the party seeking to relocate doesn’t provide notice of the proposed relocation, the non-relocating parent can ask the court to prevent the relocation.

 The non-custodial or the non-moving parent can also object to the proposed relocation if they file a motion with the court.
-In that motion, the non-relocating parent can outline why they object to the proposed move.
+The non-relocating parent can outline why they object to the proposed move in that motion.